-Development of two highly sensitive PAM fluorometers for analyzing algae in natural water samples (PHYTO-PAM und WATER-PAM).
-At this point, Walz provided a range of PAM fluorometers which was suited to measure photosynthesis outdoors above-ground or underwater under arctic to tropical conditions.
+Development of two highly sensitive PAM fluorometers for analyzing algae in natural water samples (PHYTO-PAM and WATER-PAM).
+At this point, Walz provided a range of PAM fluorometers which was suited for the measurement of photosynthesis outdoors, above-ground or underwater, and under arctic as well as tropical conditions.

 Start of production of the first imaging PAM fluorometer (IMAGING-PAM).
-This device is suited to detect subtle variations of photosynthesis within a sample but it can also carry out high throughput screening.
+This device could detect subtle variations of photosynthesis within a sample but it could also be used for high throughput screening.

-Introduction and market launch of the newly designed portable gas exchange system GFS-3000.
+Introduction and market launch of the newly designed portable gas exchange system: the GFS-3000.

-First employment of the MONITORING-PAM fluorometer in plant production.
+First employment of the new MONITORING-PAM fluorometer in agriculture and horticulture.

-Start of fabrication of the DUAL-PAM-100 system which is capable to measure simultaneously photosystem II (via PAM fluorescence) and photosystem I (via P700 absorption changes).
+Start of fabrication of the DUAL-PAM-100 system, capable of the simultaneous measurement of photosystem II (via PAM fluorescence) and photosystem I (via P700 absorption changes in the near-infrared).

-Launch of the ultra fast PAM-2500 fluorometer.
-Worldwide first commercialization of a system which measures concomitantly CO2 assimilation by gas exchange technique and activities of photosystems I and II.
+Launch of the ultra fast PAM-2500 fluorometer, with which also fast induction measurements could be made.
+Worldwide first commercialization of a cuvette (3010-DUAL) allowing the simultaneous measurement of CO2 assimilation by a gas exchange technique (GFS-3000) and the activities of photosystems I and II (DUAL-PAM-100).

-Serial production of a PAM fluorometer providing several measuring and actinic light colors (MULTI-COLOR-PAM).
+Serial production of a highly sensitive PAM fluorometer with a choice of 5 measuring and actinic light colors (MULTI-COLOR-PAM).

 Introduction of multi-color light panel (RGBW-L084) and bypass humidity control (CNF-400B) for the Gas-Exchange Chamber 3010-GWK1.

-Walz enters the field of three dimensional phenotyping by introducing the 3D Version of the IMAGING-PAM.
+Walz entered the field of three dimensional phenotyping by introducing the 3D Version of the IMAGING-PAM.
 Start of PHYTO-PAM-II serial production.